 College of Engineering News Report on Course Using TBL

-Students benefitted from applied learning working in teams in the graduate-level course, IE 576, Human Factors in Product Design.
-Read the full article.
+Students benefited from applied learning working in teams in the graduate-level course, IE 576, Human Factors in Product Design.
+Read the Revived IMSE product design course emphasizes teamwork web article.

 Team-Based Learning in Chemical Engineering